BPO Employees Ready to Resign, Work-From-Home a Better Option

 In August 2020, USource had already accepted the shift.
 We understood our employees wanted to work from home, and what we noticed between the start of the pandemic and the remainder of 2020 was our employees were more productive when Working From Home.

 Our clients are based overseas.
 As a business, we’re able to measure productivity on a minute-to-minute basis and have clear optics on staff whereabouts and availability by leveraging the digital applications we’ve been using since 2016.

 Before making the switch to 100% Work From Home, with an office-based hub (when needed), we did consider:

-- Unscheduled Days: Are days the Team Members has been approved to WFH home, but has decided to WFO.
+Are days the Team Members have been approved to WFH home but have decided to WFO.

-- Team Rotation: Team members, along with their Team Manager and Team have Scheduled Days to WFH and WFO.
+Team members, along with their Team Manager and Team have Scheduled Days for WFH and WFO.

 All these options are viable, and they create hybrid working environments, which are beneficial for employees.
-For us, being a digital outsourcing company we asked ourselves a simple question: why are we forcing our employees to travel to work to sit infront of a computer for their entire work day?
-Employees were happier working from home, we noticed productivity improvements, and being 100% work from home made us rethink every part of our business and how we can do it with a distributed workforce using digital technology.
+For us, being a digital outsourcing company we asked ourselves a simple question: why are we forcing our employees to travel to work to sit in front of a computer for their entire work day?
+Employees were happier working from home, we noticed productivity improvements, and is 100% working from home made us rethink every part of our business and how we can do it with a distributed workforce using digital technology.

 If we mandated employees returned to the office by a specific date we would expect rapid resignations.
-There are now simply too many choices in the Philippines to work online, earn an income, without having to return to a traditional office based job in the BPO industry.
+There are now simply too many choices in the Philippines to work online, and earn an income, without having to return to a traditional office-based job in the BPO industry.